 How do you choose which wines to stock on your website?
 Are there certain criteria that a wine must meet before you decide to add it to your stock?

 Having a strong balance of reds, whites and champagne is important to us, as is covering a broad range of price points.
 We look for three things in wine – it’s quality, it’s presentation and its price.
 If a wine tastes and looks the part whilst being competitively priced, then it’s in with a shout of being sold on Marlo.

-Wine can be full of jargon, just like coffee.
+Wine can be full of jargon, just like coffee at home.
 Why do you tend to stay away from jargon?
 How do you explain the importance of the wine’s origin, growing conditions and other details to someone who might not know or fully understand the specific terms?

 It certainly can be.
 It’s something we try and avoid on Marlo – jargon with wine tends to overcomplicate, when ultimately a wine’s description can be made relatable to any level of drinker.
 Every wine on Marlo is accompanied by a short paragraph giving a background on the wine along with any other interesting details.
 We then list the region, the wine’s grapes, its score from critics where applicable and a delicious food pairing.
 It’s through more relatable, down to earth language like this that we feel we can connect with our customers more effectively.

 Other than not using jargon, how else do you make wine more accessible to everyone?